 The dimensions of the Hooptie are as follows:

-We recommend the addition of a MagicCarpet to cushion behinds from bumps.
-A set of U-Tubes or FootRails will give your passengers a comfortable place to put their feet.
+We recommend the addition of a MagicCarpet to cushion rumps from bumps.
+The included U-Tubes (on Swoops and Stokers) or RFA Footrests (on RFAs) provide a place for passengers to rest their feet.

 Carrying multiple passengers

 Depending on the number of passengers you intend to carry, we likely have the ideal ride for you.
 Every setup will look different depending on the ages of the passengers, and it will change as they get older.

 How many passengers can each bike carry?
 Here are the most ideal rear passenger set ups for each Xtracycle model: